beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $dagger>>
 ```

 For `take` the first option is `enabled` which determines if you can take the object in the first place.
 If it's `true` then the `description` text will show after taking.
-If it's `false` then the `disabledDescription` text will show after attempting to take it.  `inventory` defines the name of the Simple Inventory to use.
+If it's `false` then the `disabledDescription` text will show after attempting to take it.  `inventory` defines the name of the Simple Inventory to use. `refresh` determines if the passage will be refreshed after the object is taken, by default it's false.
+If this is enabled then the `description` won't show.

 #### Remember